ycodify-tech/public-documentation/src/pages/docs/getting-started/yc-web.md

 ![Image](/images/yc-web/createAccount.png)

-After fill the form, click on the **Create User** button, and then you will create your user and will acess the system
+After fill the form, click on the **Create User** button, and then you will create your user and will access the system

 ## 2. Create a project